pdoehle/swc-notes/sql-ecol.md

 FROM surveys;
 ```

-- Modify your query so it outputs only the weights between 5 and 10.
+- Modify your query so it  only includes the weights between 5 and 10 in its calculations.

 ```sql
 SELECT SUM(weight), AVG(weight), MIN(weight), MAX(weight)